Altimeters used in Aviation

 Radar altimeters are frequently used by commercial aircraft for approach and landing, especially in low-visibility conditions and automatic landings, allowing the autopilot to know when to begin the flare maneuver.
-Radar altimeters give data to the autothrottle which is a part of the flight computer.
+Radar altimeters give data to the flight computer which manages the autothrottle function.

 A radar altimeter also functions as part of terrain avoidance warning system providing predictive forward looking capability on the flight deck, and if necessary a warning, when an aircraft descends beneath a certain altitude or too close to the ground.

 Another usage of radar altimeter technology is terrain aided navigation, which is an alternative to GPS that could be used for INS (Inertial Navigation System) alignment or simply to provide redundancy as a backup system.
 It is based on estimating the position of a moving platform by utilizing the terrain height profile under the platform and a stored terrain elevation map.
 The radar altimeter measurements of heights above ground and the barometric altimeter measurement above mean sea level are used to construct a ground profile of the platform throughout the flight.
 Then, the constructed terrain profile is compared with a stored map data to achieve a profile fit, thus the aim is to decide on the position of the vehicle and to correct the INS.

 Radar altimeters are also used in military air platforms to fly quite low over the land and the sea to avoid radar detection and targeting by anti-aircraft guns or surface-to-air missiles.

 Meteksan Defence gained a great deal of knowledge and experience after starting to study this technology for the first time to meet the needs of Turkish Defence Industry.
 Since then, we designed and developed two different types of radar altimeters which can measure precisely up to 2500/5000 feet altitude and provide sensitive data on missiles with high speed and high maneuverability.